 Need help with Asterisk?
 Visit the PBX in a Flash Forum.

-New Vitelity Special.
-Vitelity has generously offered a new discount for PBX in a Flash users.
+Awesome Vitelity Special.
+Vitelity has generously offered a terrific discount for PBX in a Flash and Incredible PBX users.
 You now can get an almost half-price DID from our special Vitelity sign-up link.
 If you’re seeking the best flexibility in choosing an area code and phone number plus the lowest entry level pricing plus high quality calls, then Vitelity is the hands-down winner.
 Vitelity provides Tier A DID inbound service in over 3,000 rate centers throughout the US and Canada.
-And, when you use our special link to sign up, the Nerd Vittles and PBX in a Flash projects get a few shekels down the road while you get an incredible signup deal as well.
+And, when you use our special link to sign up, the Nerd Vittles, PBX in a Flash, and Incredible PBX projects get a few shekels down the road while you get an incredible signup deal as well.
 The going rate for Vitelity’s DID service is $7.95 a month which includes up to 4,000 incoming minutes on two simultaneous channels with terminations priced at 1.45¢ per minute.
 Not any more!
-For PBX in a Flash users, here’s a deal you can’t (and shouldn’t) refuse!
-Sign up now, and you can purchase a Tier A DID with unlimited incoming calls for just $3.99 a month.
+For our users, here’s a deal you can’t (and shouldn’t) refuse!
+Sign up now, and you can purchase a Tier A DID with unlimited incoming calls and four simultaneous channels for just $3.99 a month.
 To check availability of local numbers and tiers of service from Vitelity, click here.
 Do not use this link to order your DIDs, or you won’t get the special pricing!
 Vitelity’s rate is just 1.44¢ per minute for outbound calls in the U.S. There is a $35 prepay when you sign up.
-This covers future usage and any balance is fully refundable if you decide to discontinue service with Vitelity.
+This covers future usage.
+Any balance is refundable if you decide to discontinue service with Vitelity.